 If your air conditioner was installed before 2010 and you don’t know what R22 is then you should probably read up.
-R22 refrigerant is a chemical that keeps the air coming from your air conditioning system cool, so it’s undoubtedly incredibly critical.
-Most air conditioning units older than 10 years have an AC refrigerant called R22 that’s commonly identified as Freon*, and is noted by the EPA as HCFC-22.
+R22 refrigerant is a chemical that keeps the air coming from your air conditioning system cool, so it’s certainly incredibly important.
+Most air conditioning units older than 10 years use an AC refrigerant called R22 that’s commonly identified as Freon*, and is noted by the EPA as HCFC-22.
 In this blog, we’ll use the name R22.
 This refrigerant was introduced in the 1950s and became the leading AC refrigerant in the residential heating and cooling industry.

 The Montreal Protocol

 Moving ahead a few decades the world realized that R22 refrigerant was aiding in the depletion of the Earth’s ozone layer.
 Not a great thing.
 So, the U.S. EPA, in cooperation with other agencies and groups around the world, started a phase out of several ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
 The regulation lists many HCFCs and CFCs (different types of refrigerants that deplete the ozone layer), but R22 is believed to be one of the worst offenders.

 Timeline and R22 phase out progress in 2018